-Let’s have a closer look at why we believe that you should go for another option than python, when beginning your algorithmic trading career!
+Let’s have a closer look at why we believe that you should go for another option than Python, when beginning your algorithmic trading career!

 One of the most common misconceptions among new traders is that a good strategy is a complex strategy.
-Traders who have come to a stage where they are profitable, know that reality is quite the opposite.
+Traders who have come to a stage where they are profitable know that reality is quite the opposite.
 In other words, they don’t need an advanced coding language like Python!

 The best strategies, more often than not, are those that are very simple.
 When you design a trading strategy, you want to use as few conditions as possible.
 Complex strategies with numerous conditions are far more prone to curve fitting than simple strategies.
 This means that a simple strategy continues to work in out of sample more often than a complex strategy.

 In fact, some of our best strategies consist of as few as one or two rules, sometimes not even optimizable!
 These types of edges exist for sure, and finding them is only a matter of testing enough ideas!
-This means that for these types of strategies, python adds very little value, since it can be coded much more easily, and quicker, with an easier coding language.
+This means that for these types of strategies, Python adds very little value, since it can be coded much more easily, and quicker, with an easier coding language.

-Just to give you a better idea of what you can do with as little as 2 conditions in a trading strategy, have a look at these two trading strategies!
+Just to give you a better idea of what you can do with as little as two conditions in a trading strategy, have a look at these two trading strategies!
 The first one trades the RB futures market, while the second trades the S&P 500!

 Hopefully, these images succeed in getting the message across!

 As we already have touched on, you really want to be able to test as many ideas as you possibly can.
 Finding edges that can form algorithmic trading strategies is hard, but not impossible.
-It requires that you continue testing idea after idea until you eventually find an edge!
+It requires you to continue testing idea after idea until you eventually find an edge!

 This is where speed comes into play!
-An easy coding language that’s faster than python enables you to quickly jot down ideas without wasting time on complicated coding exercises.
+An easy coding language that’s faster than Python enables you to quickly jot down ideas without wasting time on complicated coding exercises.
 The time that would have been spent on programming can now be spent on testing more strategies, yielding more trading strategies for you to trade in the long run!